Risk-based Security Measure Allocation Against Injection Attacks on Actuators: INTRODUCTION

 We consider an adversary with complete system knowledge injecting false data into the actuator channel.
-Whereas the operator is the one with uncertainties in system knowledge.
+The operator is the only one with uncertainties in system knowledge.
 This setup might be unrealistic, but it helps us study the worst-case scenario.
-Then the main problem we focus on, in this article is formulated next. \begin{problem} Given the uncertain NCS is under attack, and that we can only secure a subset ($n_w$) of actuators ($n_u$) where $n_w \ll n_u$, how to optimally allocate the security measures?$ \triangleleft$ \end{problem} The main contributions of the article are as follows \begin{enumerate} \item We formulate the optimal allocation problem using CVaR as a risk metric.
-The attack impact is characterized by the maximum performance loss caused by a stealthy adversary with limited energy. \item The allocation problem is hard to solve since it involves SDP constraints with binary variables.
-Thus, through relaxations, we propose an approximate SDP to solve the allocation problem. \item We compare our solution across different risk measures (worst-case, and nominal measures) and different search algorithms (exhaustive, and greedy search). \end{enumerate}
+The main problem investigated in this article is formulated next. \begin{problem} Given the uncertain NCS is under attack, and that we can secure a small number of actuators ($n_w$), how to optimally allocate the security measures?$ \triangleleft$ \end{problem}